 The “pro-family” political agenda may claim to uphold “traditional” American values, but for for many young men claiming to want “normal” nuclear families, pregnancy coercion is a form of abuse and control.
 What kind of “family values” are those?

 This post originally appeared in the Ms. Magazine Blog, February 18, 2011

-Posted on February 21, 2011, in feminism, men, politics/class inequality, rape and sexual assault, relationships, reproductive rights, sex, sexism, violence against women, women and tagged abortion, Birth Control Sabotage, contraception, domestic violence, feminism, gender, human rights, men, National Domestic Violence Hotline, partner abuse, pro-family, pro-family political agenda, rape and sexual assault, relationships, religion, reproductive rights, sex, sexism, sexual assault, violence against women, women.
+Posted on February 21, 2011, in feminism, men, politics/class inequality, rape and sexual assault, relationships, reproductive rights, sex and sexuality, sexism, violence against women, women and tagged abortion, Birth Control Sabotage, contraception, domestic violence, feminism, gender, human rights, men, National Domestic Violence Hotline, partner abuse, pro-family, pro-family political agenda, rape and sexual assault, relationships, religion, reproductive rights, sex and sexuality, sexism, sexual assault, violence against women, women.
 Bookmark the permalink.
 10 Comments.